AdobeDocs/commerce-cloud-service.en/help/get-started/prepare-workspace.md

 - **Cloud Project account**

   The Project Owner should invite you to the Adobe Commerce on cloud infrastructure project.
 When you receive the e-mail invitation, click the link and follow the prompts to create your account.
+See [Onboarding](onboarding.md).

 - **Adobe Commerce Encryption Key**